 \subsection{Manifolds with corners}

 A compact manifold with corners $X$, of dimension $N$, is by definition modelled near each point $p\in X$ diffeomorphically by $(\mathbb{R}^+)^{k}\times\mathbb{R}^{N-k}$ for some $k \in \mathbb{N}_0$, where $\R^+=[0,\infty)$.
 If $p$ corresponds to $0$ then $k$ is called the codimension of $p$.
 A face of $X$, of codimension $k$, is the closure of a connected component of the set of points of codimension $k$.
 A boundary hypersurface is a face of codimension one, a corner is a face of codimension at least two.
 We assume that each boundary hypersurface $H$ is embedded, i.e. it has a defining function $\rho_H$, that is, a smooth function $X\to\R^+$ with $H = \{\rho_H = 0\}$ and $d\rho_H$ nowhere vanishing on $H$.
+Then $\rho_H$ can be taken as coordinate of the first component of a tubular neighborhood $X\supset U\cong [0,\eps)\times H$.
 The set of boundary hypersurfaces of $X$ is denoted $\calM_1(X)$.
 In this section, we always work in the category of manifolds with corners.